 The final area on the first floor is sensorial.
 There’s a “pond” surround by beads made to look like cattails and mirrors.
 The pond has the motion of water and the kids are going to love it.
 Moms will be tempted lie down for a nap on it.

 As great as the first floor is, the second floor is even better.
 There is a huge water display that represents the Mississippi river as it flows through our country.
 It has a relaxing effect on everyone who comes near it.
 There’s a “jammin’ house” which is an enclosed space for kids to rock out on a variety of items.
 Moms everywhere will rejoice knowing that this area has a door that can be closed so the volume of the museum doesn’t get too out of control (praise hands).
 There’s an art area, the giant blocks that make up a kid-sized St. Louis Cathedral and my favorite part of all: an interactive map that lets children listen to the sounds of the city.
 It’s even got Lil Wayne.

-After all of that I still haven’t touched on the outdoor plans they have–a water classroom and a story time pavilion.
+After all of that I still haven’t touched on the outdoor plans they have–a floating classroom, and edible garden, and more.
 The place is just bursting with awesomeness for children!

 Is there anything to eat at the Louisiana Children’s Museum?

 Yes!
 The Acorn Cafe is located in the same building as the museum although it has a separate entrance.
 It will be open 7AM-5PM every day.
 It is run by Dickie Brennan Company.
 We were given a menu sampling on our tour and the food was delicious.
 Plenty of options for the kids but plenty for mom and dad too so you don’t end up eating chicken nuggets unless that what you really want.